Generating Random Networks Without Short Cycles: The Intuition Behind

-Define the \emph{execution tree} $\mrm{T}$ of the na\"{i}ve algorithm described in Section \ref{sec:Def-Prob-Stat} as follows.
-Consider a rooted $m$-level tree where the root (the vertex in level zero) corresponds to the empty graph in the beginning of the algorithm and level $r$ vertices correspond to all couples $(G_r,\pi_r)$ where $G_r$ is a partial graph that can be constructed after $r$ steps, and $\pi_r$ is an ordering of its $r$ edges.
-There is a link in $\mrm{T}$ between a partial graph $(G_r,\pi_r)$ from level $r$ to a partial graph $(G_{r+1},\pi_{r+1})$ from level $r+1$ if $G_r\subset G_{r+1}$ and $\pi_r$, $\pi_{r+1}$ coincide on the first $r$ positions.
-Any path from the root to a leaf at level $m$ of $\mrm{T}$ corresponds to one possible way of generating a random graph in $\gens_{n,m}$.
+In order to understand $\algname$, and in particular the calculations for $[p(ij|G_t)]$, it is instructive to examine the \emph{execution tree} $\mrm{T}$ of a simpler version of $\algname$ that sequentially adds $m$ random edges to an empty graph on $n$ vertices to obtain an element of $\gens_{n,m}$ (without any attention to whether a short cycle is generated or not).
+Consider a rooted $m$-level tree where the root (the vertex in level zero) corresponds to the empty graph at the beginning of this sequential algorithm and level $t$ vertices correspond to all pairs $(G_t,\pi_t)$ where $G_t$ is a partial graph that can be constructed after $t$ steps, and $\pi_t$ is an ordering of its $t$ edges.
+There is a link (edge) in $\mrm{T}$ between a partial graph $(G_t,\pi_t)$ from level $t$ to a partial graph $(G_{t+1},\pi_{t+1})$ from level $t+1$ if $G_t\subset G_{t+1}$ and the first $t$ edges of $\pi_t$ and $\pi_{t+1}$ are equal.
+Any path from the root to a leaf at level $m$ of $\mrm{T}$ corresponds to one possible way of sequentially generating a random graph in $\gens_{n,m}$.

-Let us denote those partial graphs $G_r$ that have girth greater than $k~$ by ``valid'' graphs.
+Let us denote those partial graphs $G_t$ that have girth greater than $k$ by \emph{valid} graphs.
 Our goal is to reach a valid leaf in $\mrm{T}$, uniformly at random, by starting from the root and going down the tree.
-It is known that \cite{SinclairBook} in order to achieve this goal, at any step $r$, one needs to choose $G_{r+1}=G_r\cup \{(ij)\}$ with probability proportional to the number of valid leaves of $\mrm{T}$ that are descendant of $(G_{r+1},\pi_{r+1})$ (see \cite{BKS07} for a similar analysis in more details).
-Denote this probability by $p(G_{r+1},\pi_{r+1})$.
+A myopic approach could be repeating the above sequential algorithm many times until its output in step $m$ is a valid leaf of $\mrm{T}$.
+However, when $m =O(n^{1+\alpha})$, the fraction of valid leaves is of order $e^{-n^{\alpha}}$ (see \S \ref{sec:analysis} for details).
+Therefore, this myopic approach has an exponentially small chance of success.
+Note that the myopic approach works well when $m=O(n)$ since a constant fraction of leaves of $\mrm{T}$ are valid.
+Therefore, our focus is when $m$ is super linear in $n$.